Program Overview

 Placements

-Recent finance PhD graduates are in tenure-track positions at research institutions such as:
+Recent finance PhD graduates were placed or have held tenure-track positions at institutions such as: